santoshgautamrakon/santoshgautamrakon.github.io/index.md

 #  Santosh Gautam
-## Senior R&D Technician  | Quantum Information & High-Precision Timing
+## Senior Electronics Technician  | Quantum Information & High-Precision Timing

 Welcome to my professional R&D portfolio.
 I am an Electronics Engineer specializing in the intersection of **theoretical physics** and **industrial hardware**.
 Currently, I am driving innovation at **Rakon**, focusing on the next generation of frequency control for AI, Cloud Computing, and Aerospace.